+What’s the difference between Basic Editing and Professional Retouching?

-You sure can!
-You can do this during checkout, or when we send you a final invoice.
+Sure!
+If you want to tip your photographer, you can do this when you book, during checkout, or when we send you a final invoice or close out your session.
 100% of tips go directly to your photographer for their hard work.
 If you prefer another way, good ol’ fashion Venmo works too.
 Just be sure to talk to your photographer after your session.